Serious Sam: Siberian Mayhem: Plot

-Development and release
+Development

 Serious Sam: Siberian Mayhem was developed by Timelock Studio, a Russian group composed of long-time members of the Serious Sam modding community, under the oversight of Croteam, the series' creators.
 The Timelock Studio members had previously not been affiliated with each other but by chance worked together as testers for Serious Sam 4.
 The team felt that the game's levels set in Russia had unexplored potential and wished to develop them further.
 With initiative from their team lead Evgeny, they compiled an 80-page design document that they submitted to Croteam in September 2020, just before Serious Sam 4's release.
 The company greenlit the project as a three-level piece of downloadable content (DLC) for Serious Sam 4, though it later expanded to a standalone expansion as it outgrew the usual scope for DLC.
 After settling on the name Serious Sam: Siberian Mayhem for the game, the group of modders founded Timelock Studio in 2021.
 The development pipeline for a retail product marked a shift for the developers: According to director Igor Grinkevich, the workflow for an individual piece of content is creating and then simply releasing it, whereas the development for Siberian Mayhem introduced them to deadlines, marketing, and localisation.
 Each team member coincidentally had their own speciality, which Grinkevich described as a "wonder".
 In the design process, the developers sought to combine classic Serious Sam elements with modern ones to make up for faults they found in Serious Sam 4.
 Secrets and Easter eggs were added spontaneously.
 Croteam consulted Timelock Studio on creative and technical aspects, including optimisation, while Devolver Digital acted as the game's publisher.

+Release

 The game was first teased via a 34-second video published to YouTube in December 2021, showing protagonist Sam Stone navigating a frozen landscape.
 Devolver Digital referenced the video again in early January 2022, stating that it would announce a new Serious Sam entry later that week and release it later that month.
 The company announced Siberian Mayhem on 10 January 2022 and released it on 25 January for Windows via Steam and GOG.com.
 Owners of Serious Sam 4 received a 25% discount on the new game.